 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Death on Demand

-This amateur sleuth is a paperback edition that was published by Crimeline on February 1987 and has 195 pages.
+amateur sleuth that was published by Crimeline on February 1987 and has 195 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Design for Murder, Something Wicked, Honeymoon with Murder